 Protest is a legitimate way to make a point, which may get the attention of elected representatives to remove, change or make a law.
 A protest, however, that turns into a riot is illegal.
 Individuals who assault other individuals or destroy property must be arrested, prosecuted and punished.
 It doesn’t matter which side they represent, how enraged or offended they feel, or what point they sought to make.

 The problem is our nation is moving away from the principle of Rule of Law.
-In it’s place we value personal feelings and the opinion of our political or social groups.
+In it’s place we value personal feelings and the opinion of our identity groups.
 The law doesn’t care about your feelings.
 Justice is blind to your political party, your self-righteous indignation, or the popularity of your cause.
-If you don’t want to obey authority and break the law, you get arrested, prosecuted and punished.
-If you don’t like the law, you seek to change it peacefully.
+If a person doesn’t obey authority, if they break the law, they should be arrested, prosecuted and punished.
+If you don’t like the law, then work to change it peacefully.

 Rule of Law is the basis for civilized society.
 The alternative is descent into chaos, mob rule, might makes right, and the consequences are already being seen.